6 Strategies for Effective Collaboration between External UX Teams and Internal Product Teams

 When you’re working with an external team, it’s even more important to set clear metrics for success from the outset.

 Product leaders can take charge of setting these goals for both teams and ensuring optimal workflow.
 Because when it comes to the ROI of UX, you don’t want to be left guessing!

 Keep communication lines open and functional

-As a specialist enterprise UX agency, we have always followed the practice of inviting client teams to join in our daily stand-up meetings to keep them continuously updated.
+As a specialist enterprise UX agency, we believe in keeping our clients on board every step of the way, by inviting them to daily stand-up meetings and periodic touch-base sessions.
 This ensures that the client team stays aware and updated on any hiccups that may lead to delays or revisions.
-Keeping clients in the loop with periodic touch-base meetings is also important to ensure that updates are shared and differences are ironed out in real-time, not allowing any frustrations to fester for long.

 Encourage continuous feedback

 Designing a product requires constant refinement through a feedback loop.
 Collaborative projects are no exception.
 Periodically inviting stakeholders to provide feedback is crucial in keeping the project on track toward its intended goals.

 Hiring an external UX design team is a decision driven by certain kinds of requirements, and can be a definitive value addition to any design project.